 Kalsman’s kid-friendly menu offers campers plenty to eat.
-Almost all meals are served family-style in the dining hall, with bunks eating together at assigned tables.
-Breakfast includes a hot item and cereal.
-Lunch and dinner include a hot entrée, as well as our salad bar.
+Traditionally, almost all meals are served family-style in the dining hall, with bunks eating together at assigned tables (protocols are subject to change due to Covid).
+Breakfast includes a hot item, fresh fruit, and cereal.
+Lunch and dinner include a hot entrée, vegetables, salad, as well as dessert.
 Whenever meat is served, a vegetarian option is offered.
 We make accommodations for campers on special allergy- or health-related diets.
 Consistent with the policies of other URJ camps across North America, Camp Kalsman is a kosher-style facility.
 We do not serve pork or shellfish, or products containing them, and do not permit such products on camp grounds.
 Milk and meat dishes are not served at the same meal.

 WHAT HAPPENS IF MY CHILD GETS SICK WHILE AT CAMP?